 University of Minnesota Extension – Mary Jo Katras

 University of Minnesota Retirees Association – Lynn Anderson

 University of Minnesota Women’s Club – Susan Hopp

 Age-Friendly University Day

-On June 20, 2022, we held the first Age-Friendly University Day at McNamara Alumni Center.
-This event convened 150 retirees, older Minnesotans, and lifelong learners together.
+On June 26, 2023, we held the second annual Age-Friendly University Day at McNamara Alumni Center.
+This event convened over 200 retirees, older Minnesotans, and lifelong learners together.
 The day featured a keynote presentation by Diana Pierce, a panel hosted by NPR correspondent Chris Farrell, breakout sessions on financial fraud, mindfulness, and climate change, and the opportunity to visit with 20 exhibitor booths.